 You must ensure that all digital content is compliant with Griffith branding guidelines provided by the Office of Marketing and Communications including:

 - campaign and tagline changes (example: "Remarkable" campaign)

 Copyright and compliance

-All users of Appspace must comply with all generally applicable Griffith policies and all applicable contracts and licenses.
-Examples include, but are not limited to, the Privacy Plan and Copyright Guide.
-Content authors must familiarize themselves with these rules and will assume full responsibility for ensuring that the rights of the materials, imagery, and artwork used in their content have been cleared prior to posting.
+All users of Appspace must comply with applicable Griffith policies, contracts and licenses.
+Examples include, but are not limited to the Privacy Plan and Copyright Guide.
+Content authors must familiarise themselves with these rules and will assume full responsibility for ensuring that the rights of the materials, imagery and artwork have been cleared prior to posting.